rprichard/x11-canvas-screencast/README.md

 See the [example](example/example.html).

-Include `player.js`.
-This script defines a Player class.
+Include the animation's JavaScript file and `player.js` in the page.
+The `player.js` script defines a Player class.
 Construct it:

-    var player = Player("<url-of-script-txt-file>", widthPx, heightPx);
+    var player = Player(<animation-script-object>, "<animation-source-dir>");

+The `<animation-source-dir>` path will be prefixed to each path in the animation script.
 The `Player` object has an `element` field.
 Add or remove it to a page.
 A player is initially paused; unpause it with the `start` method.
 Pause it with the `pause` method.

 The `Player` object has two events: